 Where to stay when visiting the WWII sites in St. Augustine

-Given that there’s so much more to see in America’s oldest city besides just the WWII sites in St. Augustine, it’s understandable you should want to spend a few days.
+Given that there’s so much more to see in America’s oldest city besides just the WWII sites in St. Augustine, it’s understandable you might want to spend a full day or so.
 Start here with these suggestions:

 Villa 1565